 In those cases, structured agency support often feels expensive only until the project starts handling real complexity.

-The web development company vs freelancer choice matters even more after launch.
+The choice matters even more after launch.
 Growth work usually includes analytics-informed changes, content expansion, conversion testing, technical fixes, and platform improvements.
 That kind of work often benefits from broader coverage than one person can reliably provide.

 Service Pages to Review